 We always work with Maxwell Tomlinson, who is great, and of course Eloise Parry, who is incredible and an ultimate Mushpit icon; we shot a great story in her hometown, just by Middlesborough, for this issue.
-We have a pretty close-knit Mush family, so our contributors tend to reappear.
-We love them all, but some of our favorites include Jonathan Baron, Oliver Hadlee Pearch, Claudia Sinclair, Lotte Andersen, Claire Barrow, and Hanna Moon.
+We have a pretty close-knit Mush' family, so our contributors tend to reappear.
+We love them all, but some of our favourites include Jonathan Baron, Oliver Hadlee Pearch, Claudia Sinclair, Lotte Andersen, Claire Barrow and Hanna Moon.

 Tell us about Big Momma Bruce and your agony aunt.

 Big Momma Bruce is Mushpit's no-nonsense guardian angel [and general life-advisor], who has sadly taken a sabbatical from issue seven as she is visiting family abroad.
 She'll be back next time, don't worry.
 Harriet Verney is our in-house agony aunt.
 You know, the one who gave you your first drag on a cigarette behind the loos at a wedding.
 Don't take her advice – it's terrible!